Planning a Vermont vacation and want to include some fabulous waterfalls and swimming holes in your itinerary?

 What we love about Lye Brook Falls: This is the closest big waterfall to our home in Bennington, so we can visit quite a bit.
 We love hiking the trail, especially when the snow is finally melting in the Spring.
 A trip to Lye Brook Falls is a great way to spend the day, followed by an early dinner in Manchester.

 Can you swim at Lye Brook Falls?
-You can get wet, but the pools aren’t really deep enough for swimming.
+You can get wet, but the pools aren’t deep enough for swimming.

 Need a Lye Brook Falls trail map?
 Here ya go!
 We’d also recommend investing in the waterproof (and totally awesome) Green Mountain National Forest trail maps from National Geographic.